delta523/tracks/README.txt

 ICT tracks project:

-Proposed program for Off-grid Solar Power System
+Proposed program for Off-grid Solar Power System Computation Design

 The webpage computes the sizing of PV modules and batteries and the specifications for charge controller and inverter given the solar irradiation and days of the